kausi3422/SitefinityWebApp-for-DotNet-Framework/README.md

 boilerplate Sitefinity CMS app

-Do fail a couple of times before one is able to create a new boilerplate sitefinity app.
+Do fail a couple of times before one is able to create a boilerplate sitefinity app.
 Adding Sitefinity nuget packages can take an ave of 12 minutes and still will build fine after failing to add 1 or 2 dependencies because of timeout issues.